 - In most cases, lots of people who lived in that same time period didn’t behave as badly as the person I’m criticizing.
 Therefore, it was possible to do better, even in that time period.
 Therefore, it seems reasonable to me to criticize the person.

 - Okay, I might as well go full Godwin’s Law: Hitler was a man of his time.
 Are we required to avoid criticizing him?
+(Clarification borrowed from my comment on this post: The person who Hitler ended up being was shaped in part by his experience and the culture around him.
+His behavior wasn’t “typical,” but his attitudes were shared by a lot of people.)

 - Trump is also a man of his time.
 Does that mean we should excuse him, because by his own standards and the standards of his supporters, his behavior isn’t bad?